25 Trello Alternatives For Better Project Management In 2024

 Airtable is a high-powered spreadsheet in which you can list tasks, projects, and store files, and makes a really solid Trello alternative if you’re looking to switch up your project and task views.
 Sometimes Kanban can be tricky when it comes to mapping out data or tasks over time, and Airtable’s main spreadsheet format could work better.
 Within the spreadsheet, you can attach a variety of items, including images, links to other tasks, and assignees.

-If you do watch to switch away from Airtable’s main view, they do also have other views aside from the spreadsheet/table view, which include calendar view, Kanban view, and gallery view.
-This tool is one of the best project management softwares if you’re primarily used to working in Excel or Google Sheets.
-For project management on-the-go, Airtable also has a great mobile app available on iOS and Android app stores.
+If you do watch to switch away from Airtable’s main view, they do also have other views aside from the spreadsheet/table view, which includes a calendar view, Kanban view, and gallery view.
+This tool is one of the best project management software if you’re primarily used to working in popular spreadsheet tools like Excel or Google Sheets.
+For project management on the go, Airtable also has a great mobile app available on iOS and Android app stores.

 ProofHub is a great Trello alternative because it brings all the tools you need under one roof.
 In addition to the standard Trello Kanban boards, Trello also has table view and Gantt charts, which can help teams visualize tasks in their own way.
 Additionally, ProofHub also has the basic building blocks of tasks, chat, custom roles, and custom workflows, which are great for teams coordinating difficult projects.